mauriceblanton/it-assistant/README.md

-# it-assistant
+# IT Assistant

-Simple Python app that displays a host IP address, confirms network connectivity and allows users to open a help ticket.
-Tweak it, compile into a Windows executable and deploy in your environment.
+This is a simple Python application that displays a username, host IP address, confirms network connectivity and allows users to open a help ticket.

+Download the source code, tweak it to fit your environment, compile into a Windows executable and deploy!